slacgismo/gismo-cloud-deploy/gismoclouddeploy/services/client/README.md

 2. Modification the configuration in `./config/config.yaml` files.

-3. Setup the node number and replica number of the worker(ec2-instance)
+3. Setup the node number of EKS and replica number of the worker(ec2-instance)
    - Replica number(`replica`) of worker defines how many workers(ec2-instances) process the files with algorithm in parallel on AWS.
 (Minimum replica of worker is `1`, the default number is `2`).
    - Node number (`node_number`) defines how many total instance runing the program including loging, monitoring, workers and scheduler.
 (Minimum number of node is `1`, the default number is `3`)
    - To prevent extra cost after processing program, set the variable `min_node_number_after_process` to `0`.
 It deletes all nodes after completion.